jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

     interpreted as pixel values unless otherwise specified.

 color
-    When a variable take a color value, only the syntax described
+    When a variable takes a color value, only the syntax described
     below is recognised:

     #rrggbb aaa